 The Final Title

-Effective titles in academic research papers have several characteristics.
+Effective titles in academic research papers can have several characteristics.

 1. Explains or provides additional context, e.g., "Linguistic Ethnography and the Study of Welfare Institutions as a Flow of Social Practices: The Case of Residential Child Care Institutions as Paradoxical Institutions."
 [Palomares, Manuel and David Poveda.
 Text & Talk: An Interdisciplinary Journal of Language, Discourse and Communication Studies 30 (January 2010): 193-212]